XenonBloxdCoder/_Xenon_-Module-Loader-Custom-Api/README.md

 ## Writing a Module

-A module is JavaScript stored in a Code Block at one of the 22 reserved slots.
+A module is JavaScript stored in a Code Block.
 The loader reads, compiles, and executes it automatically.
 You just write handler functions and top-level variables — the loader handles the rest.

 ```js
 var COINS = {};